-Depersonalization-derealization disorder, also known as depersonalization disorder, is a dissociative disorder that was once only vaguely understood.
-Advances in understanding and treating trauma-related disorders have led to improved insight into depersonalization and other dissociative disorders, which are now known to be trauma-related disorders like post-traumatic stress disorder and borderline personality disorder.
-Researchers have also discovered that these conditions can be treated with some of the same interventions.
+Depersonalization-derealization disorder is a dissociative disorder that was once only vaguely understood.
+Advances in understanding and treating trauma-related disorders have led to improved insight into depersonalization and other dissociative disorders, which are now known to be trauma-related disorders.
 Depersonalization disorder treatment typically involves using one or more therapeutic interventions to address different aspects of the disorder.
 Individual therapy is the primary depersonalization treatment, though medications are sometimes used in conjunction with therapy to treat the disorder.
 While derealization is considered to be a distinct aspect of this condition, derealization treatment is incorporated fully into interventions for depersonalization.

 Medications for Depersonalization-Derealization Disorder

 There is no depersonalization cure, but treatment can reduce distressing symptoms and even lead to full remission of the disorder.
 It’s important for people experiencing depersonalization or derealization to talk to a professional about their symptoms so they can begin treatment and start feeling like themselves again.
 Antidepressant and antipsychotic medications may be prescribed to help with symptoms of depersonalization.

 Selective Serotonin Reuptake Inhibitors (SSRIs)